kookkui/SoloRPGs/Riftbreakers - Second Edition/Heart Abilities/Restoration Heart/Holy Weapon.md

 ---
-HeartAbCost: 4
+HeartAbCost: 6
-HeartAbHeart: Might
+HeartAbHeart: Restoration
-HeartDef: "Agility"
+HeartDef:
-HeartDes: You perform a free Weapon Strike with a melee weapon that deals its damage to 2 targets within range.
+HeartDes: You summon a weapon of your choice for you to wield that deals D8 Radiant damage.
+Any instance of Weapon Strike in your Loadout uses this weapon.
+The weapon lasts until the end of combat.
-HeartFlav: "*You swing your weapon in a wide arc, striking your foes.*"
+HeartFlav: "*A burst of holy energy solidifies in your hand, creating a terrifying weapon of divine nature.*"
-HeartAbRange: 0
+HeartAbRange: Self
-prime: false
+prime: true
 ---

 >[!crafting]  %%FAKE TITLE HERE%%